 Just because you joined the gym or decided to set out a new goal for yourself, doesn’t mean things need to be so extreme!
 Having new goals are exciting, but this shouldn’t mean that you sacrifice your social life or that you can’t miss a workout every now and then.
 Be flexible with yourself.
 Just because you scheduled in 30 minutes of cardio and a long intensive leg day, but time runs short doesn’t mean that it can’t be altered!
 Perhaps you may only get your lift in or your cardio.
 You are only human.
 The point is that you’re trying.
 Take the time to congratulate yourself on your progress, determination and dedication and move forward with your day!
 Embrace your crazy lifestyle and celebrate your successes!

-Holly is a registered nurse with a passion for nutrition.
+Author: Holly Weselowski is a registered nurse with a passion for nutrition.
 She is an online coach, providing custom nutrition plans and workouts and a two-time UFE world champion bikini competitor.
 She occasionally writes articles for Optimyz Magazine.

 Facebook: Holly Weselowski UFE Pro